bbbradsmith/lotwtool/readme.txt

 - Enemy byte 7 determined to be an animation style control.
 - Inn cost can be edited.
 - Number of crowns needed for Celina teleport can be edited.

+3. 2021-07-26
+- Fixed description of Ctrl + Alt + LMB in help dialog.

 License